puppetlabs/puppet-docs/source/pe/3.7/console_cert_mgmt.markdown

 The ability to respond to node requests is linked to your user privileges.
 You must be logged in to the console as a user with read/write privileges before you can respond to requests.

 Use the buttons to accept or reject nodes, singly or all at once.
-Note that once a node request is approved, the node will not show up in the console until the next puppet run takes place.
-This could be as long as 30 minutes, depending on how you have set up your puppet master.
+Note that once a node request is approved, the node will not show up in the console until the next Puppet run takes place.
+This could be as long as 30 minutes, depending on how you have set up your Puppet master.
 Depending on how many nodes you have in your site total, and on the number of pending requests, it can also take up to two seconds per request for "Reject All" or "Accept All" to finish processing.

 ![request management view](./images/console/request_mgmt_view.png)